Skip to main content

-Bounce rate, interactions, CTR, Sign-ups, Avg.
-Surf time, Avg.
-Immerse time etc.
+Bounce rate, interactions, Chapter CTR, sign-ups, Avg.
+Title page time, Avg.
+Content page time, etc

 Maruša Barle avatar